habedi/cogitator/docs/api/clustering.md

-# cogitator.clustering
+# Clustering Module

-This module defines abstractions and implementations for clustering algorithms, primarily used to group similar embeddings in strategies like AutoCoT and CDWCoT.
+This module defines abstractions and implementations for clustering algorithms used by a few of the strategies.

 ::: cogitator.clustering.BaseClusterer
     options: